SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/recursion.md

 The distinctive property of *recursive* solutions is that they reduce a problem to a simpler form of itself.

-One example (shared by one of the students on MACS Discord) is if you are standing at the back of a very long queue, and you want to know how many people are in that queue.

-- You ask the person in front of you, *'how many people are in front of you?'*,
-- That person asks the person in front of them, *'how many people are in front of you?'*,
-- and this keeps going down the queue,
-- until ...
-- it reaches the first person in the queue (base case), and that person will say *'there is one person in the queue - me'*.
-- Then people will pass that information **PLUS ONE** (for themselves) to the person who asked them (the person behind them),
-- until you get back to the person who originally asked the question, and then they have the answer.

 ### EXAMPLE

 Add all integers between `low` and `high` (inclusive on both sides, and assuming `low` <= `high`), I can go through each integer and add it to an accumulating variable, say `total`.